 A Basque-Icelandic Connection

-Upon stepping outside the factory, Héðinn amusingly points to one of the tanks.
-“This is the one that won the BAFTA last year,” he quips, referring to composer Atli Örvarsson, who recorded sounds right inside the tank for the TV series Silo.
+Back outside, Héðinn stops and nods at one of the tanks with a grin.
+“This is the one that won the BAFTA last year,” he says — a reference to composer Atli Örvarsson, who recorded sounds inside the tank for the TV series Silo.

-Next to this tank stands a new initiative by Héðinn’s family: the Basque Centre, which opened its first phase last summer.
-You might wonder what a Basque connection has to such a remote corner of Iceland.
-The answer lies in history — the Basques were among the first nations to engage in commercial whaling, operating in the Westfjords since the 17th century.
-In 1615, a tempest wrecked their ships, leading to a violent conflict with local inhabitants, a dark chapter known as Spánverjavígin, or The Slaying of the Spaniards, resulting in the deaths of at least 32 Basques.
+Beside the tank stands a newer project from Héðinn’s family: the Basque Centre, which opened its first phase last summer.
+The Basque connection to this corner of Iceland is older than most people realise.
+The Basques were among the earliest nations to engage in commercial whaling and had been working the Westfjords since the 17th century.
+In 1615, a storm wrecked their ships and a violent confrontation with local inhabitants followed — a dark episode known as Spánverjavígin, or The Slaying of the Spaniards, in which at least 32 Basques were killed.

 “I wanted to highlight that history,” Héðinn explains, “but rather than dwelling on the tragedy, we aim to explore the relationship between the two nations, each speaking languages few understand.”
-Currently, the centre’s main exhibit features a half-finished hull of a Basque boat constructed by Icelandic carpenters.
-Héðinn admires the skill of Basque boat builders, stating, “They were unparalleled, crafting ships capable of crossing the Atlantic, backed by knowledge unmatched by their contemporaries.”
-He expresses hope that one day the boat will be completed, envisioning a partnership where Icelandic and Basque rowers sail the fjord together, just for the joy of it.
+The centre’s main exhibit is currently a half-finished hull of a Basque boat, built by Icelandic carpenters.
+Héðinn speaks with clear admiration for Basque boat builders: “They were unparalleled, crafting ships capable of crossing the Atlantic, backed by knowledge unmatched by their contemporaries.”
+His hope is that one day the boat will be finished, and that Icelandic and Basque rowers will take it out onto the fjord together — just for the pleasure of it.

-As our conversation wraps up, Héðinn heads off to attend to his duties around the factory.
-I take the afternoon to settle into a camping chair, binoculars in hand, counting eider ducks bobbing in the bay and watching their ducklings take their first swims.
-I can’t recall a place exuding such tranquility.
-A thought lingers from earlier: “It’s about delaying the inevitable decline of this building.
+When our conversation winds down, Héðinn heads off to take care of things around the factory.
+I spend the afternoon in a camping chair, binoculars in hand, watching eider ducks bob in the bay and their ducklings take first swims.
+I can’t think of a place I’ve felt more at ease.
+One thought stays with me from earlier: “It’s about delaying the inevitable decline of this building.
 It will happen eventually.
 But we believe this structure has stories yet to tell.”

 This article is the second in a series chronicling my recent journey to Strandir.
 Special thanks to Hotel Djúpavík for the lodging and Go Car Rental for the transportation.
 To arrange your car rental, visit gocarrental.is and be sure to join Héðinn for a tour of the factory when you visit Djúpavík.